 2.4 Conceptual model

+The model presented in Figure 2 shows how this study will explore the relation between health and sustainability in the beer industry.
+Both the perception of brewers and consumers will be investigated, while additionally exploring existing scientific literature.
 In order to explore the perception of brewers and consumers, it is important to understand how frames may influence perception.
-The model of Vreese (2005) and the theory of Wijck and Niemeijer (2016) have been used to construct a model which describes the different effects and dimensions of framing play a role in determining perception (see Fig. 1).
+The model of Vreese (2005) and the theory of Wijck and Niemeijer (2016) have been used to construct a model which describes the different effects and dimensions of framing play a role in determining perception.
+This model has been integrated into the conceptual model (see Fig. 2).
 The model serves as a guiding framework to ensure that relevant elements of framing are taken into account.
 To examine how the perceived object of situation is received, it is necessary to understand the influence of elements of framing on the processing of information, such as labels, information from media or other sources.
 These sources of information can be regarded as the instruments used by brewers and consumers to acquire knowledge and form a perception.
 Next, to understand how the information is selected, organized and interpreted by the actor, it is important to include attitudinal effects of framing, such as the effects of framing on beliefs and values and thus on the normative dimension of framing (Fiske & Taylor, 1991).
 Lastly, the behaviour of the consumer, ‘the expression of the perception’, is influenced by behavioural effects of framing.
 Meaning that whether the perception results in a specific behaviour, may additionally be influenced by frames.
 This can be connected to the second dimension of framing in which a diagnosis takes place to identify specific causes.
 In summary, applying theories of framing to the perception of brewers and consumers on the relation between sustainability and health in the beer sector, may shed light on hidden or underlying factors that may influence their perception and consequently their behaviour.

+Next, the model in figure 2 additionally presents how the perception of the brewers and consumers may interact with each other through the process of communication.
+Consumers may use these forms of communication as instruments to establish their perception on the topic.
+Although the concept of communication is presented in between the models of perception in order to emphasize how it may be influenced by both the perception of brewers and consumers, it can for this study be considered as an instrument of the consumer.

+Finally, the model shows that a third aspect will be investigated; existing scientific literature.
+The conceptual model summarizes how this study will explore health and sustainability in the beer industry by focussing on the perception of brewers, the perception of consumers and existing scientific literature.

 Figure 2.
-The influence of belief, instruments and behaviour on the perception process of brewers and consumers (Fiske & Taylor, 1991; Vreese, 2005; Wijck & Niemeijer, 2016)
+The influence of belief, instruments and behaviour on the perception of brewers and consumers and the role of science in this study (Fiske & Taylor, 1991; Vreese, 2005; Wijck & Niemeijer, 2016)